bertschneider/bertschneider.github.io/_posts/2014-10-04-docker-owncloud.markdown

 In the last part `supervisor` is configured and set as command for docker to run on startup of the container.
 Docker runs _only_ one command, so if one only starts `nginx` the `PHP` service will not be available (this obvious constraint took me some time to figure out).
 To overcome this *limitation* `supervisor` is used to start both `nginx` and the `PHP` service.

+To build an image from this `Dockerfile` use the following command:

+{% highlight nasm %}
+docker build -t owncloud-nginx .
+{% endhighlight %}

-This container contains everything needed to run OwnCloud but as mentioned earlier the use of a full-blown database is recommended.
+This image contains everything needed to run OwnCloud but as mentioned earlier the use of a full-blown database is recommended.
 So read on ...

 ## owncloud-postgres-data